xang1234/xang1234.github.io/_posts/2018-08-22-isochrone.md

 <div id="htmlwidget-ab4bcdcb0d6decbe636c" style="width:100%;height:400px;" class="leaflet html-widget"></div>
 {% include changi.html %}

-We can also take a look at how well connected the major universities ([NUS](http://www.nus.edu.sg/), [NTU](http://www.ntu.edu.sg/Pages/home.aspx) and [SMU](https://www.smu.edu.sg/) ) in Singapore are.
+We can also take a look at how well connected the major universities ([NUS](http://www.nus.edu.sg/), [NTU](http://www.ntu.edu.sg/Pages/home.aspx) and [SMU](https://www.smu.edu.sg/) ) in Singapore are:

 <figure>
   <img src="{{site.url }}{{site.baseurl }}/images/isochrone/NUS.JPG" alt="">
   <figcaption>NUS</figcaption>
 </figure>
 <figure>
   <img src="{{site.url }}{{site.baseurl }}/images/isochrone/NTU.JPG" alt="">
   <figcaption>NTU</figcaption>
 </figure>
 <figure>
   <img src="{{site.url }}{{site.baseurl }}/images/isochrone/SMU.JPG" alt="">
   <figcaption>SMU</figcaption>
 </figure>

+SMU being in the CBD is very well connected whereas poor NTU students are really cut off, being located in the West of Singapore without an MRT station.

 The isochrone allows us to visualize how connected a place is via public transport and depends on the parameters sent to OTP.
-As we have the geojson file we can perform calculations such as determining the area covered, overlaps, etc. By modifying the GTFS input we can see the impact of adding new transport routes or the impact of disruptions when certain routes are cut off.
+As we have the geojson file we can perform calculations such as determining the area covered, overlaps, etc. Since we built the isochrone from the GTFS, we can see the impact of adding new transport routes or the impact of disruptions when certain routes are cut off by modifying the transit rules.
+We can also set up an OpenTripPlanner server and allow the user to query locations with different trip parameters.

 Note that the settings might still have some errors as barriers to walking are not taken into account.
-For example, it does not recognize bodies of water, and actually shows that a commuter can walk on the MacRitchie reservoir.
+For example, it does not recognize bodies of water, and actually shows that a commuter can walk on the MacRitchie reservoir!

 <img src="{{site.url }}{{site.baseurl }}/images/isochrone/water.JPG" alt="">